We may earn money or products from the companies mentioned in this post.

-There’s also a lot of letters from Sherlock to Watson and others.
-I really liked the way they set up the scene below with his magnifying glass.
-They let you take pictures of everything, and if you need help there was always an employee nearby.
-All of the employees are dressed in period clothing so that’s a nice touch as well.
-You could literally spend all day reading the little articles here.
-I apologize, I forgot to take a picture of Watson’s room upstairs, but hey, you’ve got to have some surprises for when you go right?
+There are also lots of letters from Sherlock to Watson, as well as other handwritten notes.
+I liked the way they set up the scene below with his magnifying glass.
+They let you take pictures of everything, and if you need help, there was always an employee nearby.
+All of the employees were dressed in period clothing so that was a lovely touch as well.
+You could literally spend all day reading the little articles here at the Sherlock Holmes Museum.
+I do apologize, I forgot to take a picture of Watson’s room upstairs, but hey, you’ve got to have some surprises for when you go to this fantastic 221b Baker Street Museum, right?

-The Sherlock Holmes Museum Gift Shop
+The Sherlock Holmes Museum Shop

-A Review of 221b Baker Street
+A Review of 221b Baker Street Museum

 Lastly, my favorite photo I took while leaving the Sherlock Holmes Museum in London.
 As I was the last one out, I was able to get a clear shot of the windowpane above the door, 221b Baker St. So, is the Sherlock Holmes Museum worth it?
 It was absolutely worth it!
 It does focus much more on the books than the film and television incarnations, as it should!
 They have done Sir Arthur Conan Doyle proud as well as this Sherlock Holmes Museum reviewer!

 Sherlock Holmes’ Address and Museum: 221b Baker St, Marylebone, London NW1 6XE, United Kingdom